 If you have an uncorrected vision issue, this can make screen use uncomfortable.
-It can also lead to blurry vision, eye strain, or dry eyes.
+It can also lead to:

 Most people have astigmatism, but the condition varies between individuals.
 It occurs when the cornea has an abnormal curve.
 The more your cornea is formed like a rugby ball, the worse your vision will be.